 I am a little biased towards Anglesey as it is somewhere I visit a lot, I love the place.

 After high winds or a storm the waters can be a little cloudy, this normally clears after a few days.
 During periods of fair weather the waters are pristine, in certain areas you can see down to a considerable depth.
 Check out my under water action cam footage HERE.
-Shows how good the water clarity can be, at times out of the rock pools it is amazing.
+It shows just how good the water clarity can be, at times the species in just the rockpools is amazing.